vladlu/wp-prod-core/README.md

     with the same name but with `.min` before its extension, so `file.css` will generate a `file.min.css` file.

-  - It uses browserslist with `cover 95%`.
+  - It uses browserslist with `cover 95%` query.
 As for now, it can't be changed in a convenient way.

 #

-Version: 1.12.0
+Version: 1.13.0

 License: [MIT](https://github.com/vladlu/wp-prod/blob/master/LICENSE)